-You will receive an email notification from LWTech if you are accepted.
-Within 1-2 days of your acceptance, a copy of your admission letter and Form I-20 will be emailed to you along with directions on how to receive the original admission letter and signed Form I-20 through express mail.
+When you have been accepted, you will receive an email notification from LWTech with an attached acceptance letter and your I-20 digitally signed.
+You must print these documents and sign your I-20 with blue pen.
 In order for you to come to the United States to pursue your educational objective, you must apply for a student visa.
 With the copy of your admission letter and a copy of your Form I-20 you can make your visa appointment.

 Verify your personal information on your Form I-20 (F-1).
 Ensure that your name and birth date match your passport.
 If you find mistakes notify our office immediately.

 Read page 2 of your Form I-20.
 On Form I-20, print and sign your name and date your Form at Number 11.

-Prior to applying for your F-1 visa you must pay the I-901 ($200 SEVIS) fee on the Unites States Immigration and Customs Enforcement website.
+Prior to applying for your F-1 visa you must pay the I-901 fee on the Unites States Immigration and Customs Enforcement website.
+This fee is currently $350.
 See SEVIS I-901 Fee Frequently Asked Questions for additional F-1 visa information.

 Schedule the visa interview, and read about preparing for your interview.

 At the port of entry into the U.S., present your passport stamped with valid visa and Form I-20 to a Customs and Border Patrol (CBP) Officer.
 The officer will review and stamp your passport with your visa status and date.
 Be sure to collect all of your documents and keep any additional documents given to you by the CBP Officer.

 Upon arrival at LWTech report to orientation.